daidahao/Database-Principles-Notes/midterm.md

 ### Entity

-In a database model, you call "enfty" something that has a life ot its own. eg. people, films, countries.
+In a database model, you call "entity" something that has a life ot its own. eg. people, films, countries.

-Relafonships connect entities.
+Relationships connect entities.
 They have no life of their own.

 > If a film project is abandoned, there will be no rows for this film in CREDITS.

-An "Enfty Relafonship Diagram" (E/R Diagram) is a way to represent tables in a database (you onen have hundreds of tables in a diagram).
+An "Enfty Relafonship Diagram" (E/R Diagram) is a way to represent tables in a database (you even have hundreds of tables in a diagram).
 Crow feet indicate **"cardinality"**.

 # Lecture 2